-'New trafic fines too harsh, will not be implemented in Bengal': CM Mamata Banerjee
+'New traffic fines too harsh, will not be implemented in Bengal': CM Mamata Banerjee

 Kolkata, Sep 11: Describing the Motor Vehicles (Amendment) Act, 2019 that proposes higher fines for several traffic violations as 'very harsh', West Bengal Chief Minister Mamata Banerjee on Wednesday said that her government will not implement the new law that imposes hefty fines for traffic violations.